 The petitioner argued that NHAI and MoRTH circumvented necessary conditions of obtaining environmental clearances.
-“Since any road project beyond 100 km needs environmental clearance and an environment impact assessment, they divided the 900 km project in more than 53 segments,” said Himanshu Arora of Citizen for Green Doon.
+“Since any road project beyond 100 km needs environmental clearance and an environment impact assessment, they divided the 900 km project into more than 53 segments,” said Himanshu Arora of Citizen for Green Doon.
 “As a result, thousands of trees are being cut for this project that has triggered the falling of several other trees.
 That loss is never counted.”

-The adverse remarks of the tribunal have brought no change on ground.
+The adverse remarks of the tribunal have brought no change on the ground.
 Almost 50,000 trees are to be felled for the project, including slow-growing high-altitude trees like deodar (Himalayan cedar), birch and oak.
-The rich forests in Bhagirathi, Alaknanda and Mandakini valleys protect are the catchments of major rivers, including the Ganga.
+The rich forests in Bhagirathi, Alaknanda and Mandakini valleys are the catchments of major rivers, including the Ganga.

 Since the National Democratic Alliance government wants to showcase the highway project as a model before the 2019 parliamentary elections, the work is taking place at a frenetic pace.

 Earth scientist Pradeep Srivastava, who works with Dehradun-based Wadia Institute of Himalayan Geology, terms the project “unsustainable”.
 Such projects, he says, won’t work in these mountains because the roads are built on “fragile rocks” and “subsided landslides”.